 Leading the d.school’s Teaching + Learning team which designs curriculum and courses for our 1000+ students per year.
 Teaching courses on data and design, maps, and design for climate change.

 Advancing the discipline of design thinking through design and curricular projects with faculty, teaching fellows, and Stanford students.
 She teaches courses on maps and mapping, design synthesis, and introductions to design process.

 Paralleldesign Labs offers human-centered design and innovation services for organizations.

 Designing the future of higher education with Stanford2025: 2025.stanford.edu.

-Carissa’s first career was as a geologist.
-She studied glaciers in Alaska and steep slot canyons in Utah and Arizona and continues to pursue projects at the crossover between design and science.
-Maps, and the experiences they create, have been a thread through the whole journey.
+Carissa’s first career was in the geosciences.
+As a geomorphologist she studied subglacial deposits, slot canyon incision, and bedforms and cross-bedding.
+She continues to pursue projects at the crossover between design and science.
+Maps, and the experiences they create, are a consistent thread in her work.